bmwillett/topological-recommendations/README.md

 achieve impressive accuracy.

 A potential pitfall of these techniques occurs when a user has some behavior that lies outside their normal preferences.
-For example, a friend may watch a video on your streaming account, or you may misclick on an advertisement you were not really interested in.
 The recommendation system may then be led to suggest products based on this behavior that are not desired by the user.
 These outliers can be interpreted as "noise" in the user-product dataset, and it is desirable for the recommendation algorithm to be somewhat robust against this noise.